francesco-plt/iot-ch/C1/ch1.md

 average message length: 63.59574468085106
 ```

-The difference in message length between packets may be caused by the fact that MQTT packets may have lots of different optional fields, which all contribute to determine a noticeable difference in message length.
+This discrepancy is due to the fact that MQTT packets may have lots of different optional fields, which all contribute to determine a noticeable difference in message length.